modenaxe/femoral-anteversion-paper/README.md

 | `plot_JRFs.m` | plots the joint reaction forces obtained from simulations with models having different femoral anteversion. | Figure 2. |
 | `analyze_JRFs.m` | runs basic analyses on the joint reaction forces resulting from the simulations. | Table 1 |

-Other MATLAB scripts are provided in the `support_functions` and `support_functions_plot` folders, but the user is not supposed to interact with them.
+Other MATLAB scripts included in the repository are dependencies of these main scripts.